Almost 8,000-year-old cranium found in Minnesota River

 #8000yearold #cranium #Minnesota #River

-A partial skull from nearly 8,000 years ago that was found by two kayakers in a river last summer time might be returned to Native American officials in Minnesota
+A partial skull from almost 8,000 years in the past that was discovered by two kayakers in a river last summer time will be returned to Native American officials in Minnesota

 ByThe Associated Press